tay1257/Fyp_Projects/README.md

 ---

-## 📧 Example — What a Phishing Email Looks Like to PhishGuard
+## 📧 Example — What a Phishing Email Looks Like to Intelligent PhishMail Analyzer

 ```
 From: security@paypa1.com          ← lookalike domain (1 instead of l)